Leayal/PSO2-Launcher-CSharp/README.md

 # Development
 As of writing this `README.md`, I am using: `Visual Studio 2019` (stable channel) with `.NET cross-platform development` bundle.
 Specifically, the launcher was written with `C# 8.0` of `.NET5` and `.NET Standard 2.0`.
-- Any IDEs supporting `.NET5 SDK` and `.NET Standard` development should be usable to develop this launcher.
+- Any IDEs supporting `.NET5 SDK` and `.NET Standard` development should be usable to develop or compile this launcher.